Westminster College requires at least 122 credit hours to graduate with a bachelor's degree.

-Around 64% of students who started college at Westminster College complete all the credits required within six years.
+NOTE: Around 64% of students who start college at Westminster College complete all the credits required within six years.

 Westminster College offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||X|

 |AP Credit Accepted||√|

 Reminder: Westminster College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Westminster College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are required to fulfill a language requirement